corb555/Task-Score/README.md

 ### Reversed Scale
 Since the Utility Selector chooses the task with the highest values, you sometimes want to reverse the scale for  a parameter to have it increase utility.
 For example, as a player’s health gets lower, you might want to give a higher result for getting a healthpack.
 You can do this by assigning a negative weight.
 This is handled as a special case that reverses the scale (100-value) and applies the absolute value of the weight.

-### Sample Parameters
-*Target Distance* -  0=close, 99=far, 100=not visible.
-The target can be healthpack, weapon, ammo, player, etc.
-*Explore* -  Increases if no valuable targets have been found.
-100=100% of target types unfound, 0=0% of target types unfound.
-The higher this value, the more useful exploring is.
-*Target Health* - 100=healthy, 0=dead
-*Health* - 100=healthy, 0=dead
-*Anger* - 100=angry, 0=calm.
-Damage to the agent increases anger.
-Time decreases anger (based on the rate set in Attribute Manager)
-*Weapons* - 0 none, 100=most powerful weapon
-*Ammo* - 100=full, 0=empty

 ### Setup
 1. In the Behavior Designer edit window, add a Task Score Task for each activity under Utility Selector and connect it to the Utility Selector with the actions connected below it.
 1. In the BD Variables tab, add the Global Variables you want for your project (potentially the items in Sample Parameters above).